uga-rosa/scorpeon.vim/README.md

 let g:vsctm_extensions_path = expand('~/.cache/vsctm/extensions')
 ```

-Then you can enable/disable the highlighting with the following command.
+Then you can enable/disable highlight with the following commands.
 Since highlight enable is buffer-local, it is recommended to use autocmd.

 ```vim